Harvard Kennedy School

-Harvard Kennedy School (HKS), officially the John F. Kennedy School of Government, is the school of public policy and government of Harvard University in Cambridge, Massachusetts.
-The school offers master's degrees in public policy, public administration, and international development, four doctoral degrees, and many executive education programs.
+The John F. Kennedy School of Government, commonly referred to as the Harvard Kennedy School (HKS), is the graduate school of public policy of Harvard University, a private university in Cambridge, Massachusetts.

+The Harvard Kennedy School offers master's degrees in public policy, public administration, and international development, four doctoral degrees, and various executive education programs.
 It conducts research in subjects relating to politics, government, international affairs, and economics.
-As of 2021, HKS had an endowment of $1.7 billion.
+As of 2021, the Harvard Kennedy School has an endowment of $1.7 billion.
 It is a member of the Association of Professional Schools of International Affairs (APSIA), a global consortium of schools that trains leaders in international affairs.

-The primary campus of Harvard Kennedy School is on John F. Kennedy Street in Cambridge.
-The main buildings overlook the Charles River and are southwest of Harvard Yard and Harvard Square, on the site of a former MBTA Red Line trainyard.
+The primary campus of the Harvard Kennedy School is on John F. Kennedy Street in Cambridge.
+The main buildings overlook the Charles River and are southwest of Harvard Yard and Harvard Square, on the site of a former MBTA Red Line train yard.
 The School is adjacent to the public riverfront John F. Kennedy Memorial Park.

-Harvard Kennedy School alumni include 18 heads of state or government, the most of any graduate institution in the world.
+The Harvard Kennedy School alumni include 21 heads of state or government from around the world.
 Alumni also include cabinet officials, military leaders, heads of central banks, and legislators.
-In independent rankings, Harvard Kennedy School routinely ranks at the top of the world's graduate schools in public policy, social policy, international affairs, and government.

 History

 Founding

-Harvard Kennedy School was founded as the Harvard Graduate School of Public Administration in 1936 with a $2 million gift (equivalent to roughly $43 million as of 2023) from Lucius Littauer, an 1878 Harvard College alumnus, businessman, former U.S. Congressman, and the first coach of the Harvard Crimson football team.
+The Harvard Kennedy School was founded as the Harvard Graduate School of Public Administration in 1936 with a $2 million gift (equivalent to roughly $43 million as of 2023) from Lucius Littauer, an 1878 Harvard College alumnus, businessman, former U.S. Congressman, and the first coach of the Harvard Crimson football team.

-Harvard Kennedy School's shield was designed to express the national purpose of the school and was modeled after the U.S. shield.
+The Harvard Kennedy School's shield was designed to express the national purpose of the school and was modeled after the U.S. shield.
 The School drew its initial faculty from Harvard's existing government and economics departments, and welcomed its first students in 1937.

 The School's original home was in the Littauer Center, north of Harvard Yard, which is now home to Harvard University's Economics Department.
 The first students at the Graduate School were called Littauer Fellows, participating in a one-year course listing which later developed into the school's mid-career Master in Public Administration program.
 In the 1960s, the School began to develop its current public policy degree and course curriculum associated with its Master in Public Policy program.